Sautéed Brussels Sprouts

 Arman’s recipe tips

 • Leave them alone!
 As tempting as it may be, the best way to get browned, charred sprouts is to let them have uninterrupted contact with the heat.
-Once they’re in the pan, leave them alone for 3-4 minutes before giving them a stir.
+Once they’re in the pan, leave them alone for 3-4 minutes before stirring them.

 • Work in batches.
 If they’re crowded, they won’t get equal access to the heat, so work in batches to keep the sprouts in a single, even layer.

 • Consider your pan.
-I prefer a heavy-bottomed pan, like a cast iron skillet, as opposed to a non-stick one.
+I prefer a heavy-bottomed pan, such as a cast-iron skillet, over a non-stick one.
 They retain heat better, and you can get the pan really hot (something you don’t want to do with a non-stick skillet!).

 Storage instructions